gbraad/mscrolls-brahman/ifi/ifi.md

 };
 ```

-In practice, an adapter called `IFIClient` is linked with your back-end to make your interpreter IFI compatible. `IFIClient` contains a lot of helper functions (json parsing etc.).
-There's also a "C" interface (called `ifiglue`) that allows, an otherwise console interpreter, to become an IFIClient simply by redefining stdio function calls (such as `getchar`, `putchar` etc.).
+In practice, an adapter called `IFIClient` is linked with your back-end to make your interpreter IFI compatible. `IFIClient` contains a lot of helper functions.
+There's also a "C" interface called `ifiglue` that allows, an otherwise console interpreter, to become an IFIClient simply by redefining `stdio` function calls such as `getchar`, `putchar` etc.

 ## Requests and Replies